juancasasl/battleship/README.md

 - **Hard** difficulty avoids repeat guesses by the machine.

 ## Key
-🌊  Empty or un-navigated sea
+🌊  Empty or unexplored sea

 🚢  A standing ship (or part of one)